kushvr7/DRAGON-BALL-GAME/README.md

    6) "O" to telePort .
    7) "L" to shoot .
    8) "P" to powerDown .

+   <b>collision sound , game start sound and teleport sound effects are also added </b>

    AND MANY POWER MORE INTERESTING CONTROLS .